 Wednesday 24th July 2019 at the Bridge Theatre, London.

 If ever there was a perfect production to introduce a person to the wonders of Shakespeare, it’s this one.
-It’s rare for a creative team to really bring fresh new dimensions to Shakespeare’s work but with this production there’s budget and vision, and with it the creative team do and do and do.
-But what is it that they do exactly?
-They reinvigorate, they transform and the play around.
-They declare open season on popular, traditional characterisations of Shakespeare’s famous characters and fly the flag for modern revisions in the name of bringing the thrill and the accessibility to the forefront of Shakespeare’s work.
+It’s rare for a production to really bring fresh new dimensions to Shakespeare’s work but with this take on A Midsummer Night’s Dream, there’s budget and vision, and with it the creative team do and do and do.
+They reinvigorate, they transform and they play around.
+They declare open season on popular, traditional characterisations of Shakespeare’s famous characters and bring real thrill and accessibility to the forefront of Shakespeare’s work.

 Here, the focus shifts from the four lover-centric view of the play to the wealth of theatrical possibilities lying in the magical realm of the forest.
 It’s an approach which transforms the work in new ways, bringing in contemporary elements to insert new gags and to elevate the magic of the place Shakespeare conjured for our enjoyment.
 Our messy love triangle with a fourth wheel attached is present and accounted for, but it is finally made secondary to what makes this play so wonderful: the tangle of Bottom the ridiculous weaver and the mischief of magical characters caught up in their own drama but with a keen eye on opportunities for mortal-meddling…